moleculerjs/moleculer/README-draft.md

 ```

 # Context
-When you call an action, the broker creates a `Context` instance.
-Load request informations and pass to the action handler as argument.
+When you call an action, the broker creates a `Context` instance, which contains all request informations and pass to the action handler as argument.

 Available properties & methods of `Context`: